Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 To read more about the process of choosing a license, please visit my [License Notes](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/license_notes.md).

 ### The MIT License
-I chose [the MIT License](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/LICENSE.md) because it is an open license that will allow others to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies my code.
+The [MIT License](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/LICENSE.md) is an open license that will allow others to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies my code.

 ### Why an Open License?
 My code is useful because it fixes many errors in transcription and puts the corpus into a useable format for analysis.
-Thus, this code is open source so that others can expand upon my research to further analyze discourse.
+Thus, I chose the MIT License because it is open source so that others can expand upon my research to further analyze discourse.

 ## Project Plan